cagdass/where-is-my-hoca-client/README.md

 #Where is my Hoca?
-React
+Client

 Front-end application in React for **Where is my Hoca?**

-Since there is not anywhere else the data is explicitly put, I wrote my own application to:
+Since there is not anywhere else that the data is explicitly available, I wrote my own application to:

 * Find the weekly schedules of Bilkent professors.
-* Find the weekly schedules of classrooms.
+* Find the weekly schedules of classrooms filter by building.
-* **Implemented, *design not complete*:** Query the empty classrooms at a given time.
+* Query the empty classrooms at a given time, filter by building.
+* Query courses that can be taken during given free hours and filter by department.

+Feel free to suggest/contribute:

+## Future work
+* Searching a course by its course title.

 You can find the application deployed at [http://cgds.me/whereismyhoca](http://cgds.me/whereismyhoca)